YGxKevin/Practice/README.md

-# this is a program that i practiced and uploaded to github first.
+# this is a first respository which upload my practice.